What Is the Best Way to Pursue a Disability Case? Key Strategies to Consider

 5. No Upfront Fees

-Most disability lawyers work on a contingency basis, meaning they only get paid if you win.
+Most disability lawyers work on a contingency basis, meaning fees are typically contingent on the outcome of the claim and are subject to SSA rules.
 Their fee is typically a percentage of your back pay, capped by SSA rules.

 What Is the Best Way to Win a Disability Case?
 Final Thoughts